UCSF-DataSci/ds217-11-final-audreysu8/report.md

 *Figure 3: Final visualizations of my explorations with the Chicago beach weather sensors dataset.
 The plot on the top left is a barplot comparing the test set MAE for Linear Regression and Random Forest Regressor.
 The plot on the top right is a barplot comparing the importance values for the top 10 most important features for the Random Forest Regressor model.
 The bottom two plots are residuals plots for both models.*

-![Figure 4: Further Investigations of Air Temperature](output/q8_air_temp_visualizations.png) *Figure 4: Additional visualizations generated to explore seasonal, weekly, daily, and overall trends in Air Temperature.
+![Figure 4: Further Investigations of Air Temperature](output/q8_air_temp_visualizations.png) *Figure 4: Additional visualizations generated to explore seasonal, weekly, daily, and overall patterns in Air Temperature.
 The plot on the top left displays monthly trends in Air Temperature (°C) over time.
 The plot on the top right displays weekly trends in Air Temperature (°C).
 The plot on the bottom left displays yearly trends on Air Temperature over time.
-The plot on the bottom right displays daily trends in Air Temperature (°C).*
+The plot on the bottom right displays daily patterns in Air Temperature (°C).*

 ### 4. Model Results